OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

           {slope, intercept, suffix} = pathConversion(path)
           // All suffix units were dealt with above so all units with suffix have displayable of none.
           // This means this path has a suffix of "" (empty) so it does not matter.
-          // The name of any unit associated with a prefix was already set correctly.
+          // The name of any unit associated with a suffix was already set correctly.
           // Thus, we can just use the destination identifier as the unit name. cTemp[S.unitIndex][D.unitIndex] = {slope, intercept, D.identifier}
         }
       }
     }
+    // The table in the database for the logical Cik needs to be wiped and these values stored.
+    // This code will be added once the database table for using it to get readings is set.

 Note in the actual code we may want to create types for {slope, intercept} and {slope, intercept, suffix} since they are used a lot.